Unrestricted submarine warfare: History

+Admiral Henning von Holtzendorff, chief of the Imperial Admiralty staff, argued successfully in early 1917 to resume unrestricted attacks, at a greater scale than 1915 and thus hopefully successfully starve the British into surrender.
+The German high command realized the resumption of unrestricted submarine warfare meant war with the United States but calculated that American mobilization would be too slow to stop a German victory on the Western Front.
+The decision made by Germany became one of the "trigger mechanisms" causing the United States, who were previously neutral, to join the war in favour of the British.
+While initially successful, the U-boats would once again fall short of the hopes of the German Admiralty.

 After World War I, there was a strong push to construct international rules prohibiting submarine attacks on merchant ships.
 In 1922 the United States, the United Kingdom, Japan, France and Italy signed the Washington Treaty on Poison Gas and Submarines, to so restrict the use of submarines as to make them useless as commerce raiders.
 France did not ratify, so the treaty did not go into effect.

 In 1936, states signed the London Protocol on Submarine Warfare.
+To be deemed acceptable, naval attacks needed to follow prize rules, which called for warships to search merchantmen and place crews in "a place of safety" before sinking them.

 Interwar prohibitions on unrestricted submarine warfare have been described as being too unspecified, thus leading to disagreements over how to interpret the rules and agreements.
 For example, it was unclear what differentiated merchant ships from military ships, in particular given that Britain wanted to retain the rights to arm its merchants.
 Furthermore, it was considered impractical for small submarines to take on the crews of noncombatant ships due to a lack of space.
 Crews could be placed in emergency boats, but there was disagreement as to how safe that was.

 Prior to World War II, 48 states had accepted the prohibitions on unrestricted submarine warfare, including the great power combatants during World War II.
+However states rapidly abandoned these restrictions: Mostly significantly Germany with War Order No. 154, and the US from the start of the War in the Pacific.

 Instances

-There have been four major campaigns of unrestricted submarine warfare, one in World War I and three in World War II:
+There have been four campaigns of unrestricted submarine warfare, one in World War I and three in World War II: